ARMED FORCES RADIOBIOLOGY RESEARCH INSTITUTE

 AFRRI is celebrating its 60th Anniversary in 2021, with a number of events and activities planned throughout the year.

-The 60th Anniversary Awards Ceremony will be held on May 10, 2021
+The 60th Anniversary Awards Ceremony was held on May 10, 2021

 The Medical Radiobiology Advisory Team (MRAT) is a deployable team responsible for providing expert advice to incident commanders and staff during a radiological incident.
 The MRAT is a two-person team, usually consisting of 1 health physicist and 1 physician, specializing in the health effects of radiation, biodosimetry, and treatment of radiation casualties.
 The MRAT can be deployed to augment the DTRA CMAT or operate independently, and is available for reachback support to DoD personnel.